October 5, 2021

 People over the age of 65 often depend on Medicare to provide health insurance for the medications, medical experts, and treatments they require.

 While it’s true that both paths follow government regulations, there are some striking differences between the two.
-In this guide, we discuss the two methods of Medicare insurance, their pros and cons, and how to determine which is better for you:
+In this guide, we discuss the two methods of Medicare insurance, the pros and cons, and how to determine which is better for you.

 What is Medicare?